 Where do I make the application and who needs to be told?

 The application is made either to the Family Proceedings Court, the County Court or the High Court.
 Fees apply at the time you make your application and this is not refunded if you do not go ahead or the court decides not to make an adoption order.
-See www.hmcourts-service.gov.uk for current fees.
+You may want to check court fees on the gov website.

 You will also need to formally tell the Local Authority children’s department of your intention to adopt at least three months before you issue your application.
 They must appoint a social worker to do a detailed report for the court about the child, the child’s family circumstances and about you and your partner, so they will want to meet with you and the child.